OpenFn/project/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: For new workflows or changes to existing workflows
+about: For new workflows & change requests
 title: ''
 labels: feature request
 assignees: ''